minecraft-addon-tools/minecraft-scripting-types/README.md

 }
 ```

-You can subclass `IClientSystem` in a similliar way.
+You can subclass `IClientSystem` in a similiar way.

 ### Improved type detection for built-in components and events